 In a post–COVID-19 world, we have all had reason to sharpen our conversation skills, especially with family.
 Spending time with people that you don't agree with but are legally forced to love is inevitable in this life, and there is no shortage of controversial and disturbing opinions that could potentially rocket out of the mouth of your loved one as they pass you the potatoes.

-One of the many hot (no pun intended) topics that could pop up over Thanksgiving dinner is that of climate change.
+One of the many hot (no pun intended) topics that could pop up is that of climate change.
 But, never fear!
 It doesn’t have to get nasty.
 Here are a few tips on engaging in a conversation with the family climate change skeptic without screaming "YOU'RE KILLING THE SEA TURTLES" across the dining table.
 The Nature Conservancy's article Can We Talk Climate? outlines a magnificent plan that is sure to help you navigate the upcoming pitfalls.